-$^{^{21}}$ We excluded diabetes from matching for the eldest cohort because it may be the outcome of bad eating habits and, therefore, related to quality of health services received.
-On the contrary, it is more likely to be a genetic condition for the youngest cohorts.
+21We excluded diabetes from matching for the eldest cohort because it may be the outcome of bad eating habits and, therefore, related to the quality of health services received.
+In contrast, diabetes is more likely to be a genetic condition for the youngest cohorts.
+In previous versions of the paper, we estimated the ATT leaving out only subjective health measures, which led to higher values than the ones obtained in Table 7.
+We may regard the ATT estimates in table 7, therefore, as the most conservative estimates.

-22One of the problems with perceived measures of health identified in the literature is their sensitivity to the order in the survey.
+22One of the problems with perceived measures of health identified in the literature is their sensitivity to the order of questions in the survey.
 It has been shown that if perceived health is asked at the outset, individuals tend to tell the truth.
 This is the case in the Portuguese Health Survey.